-In most cases, you can prevent your air conditioner from leaking by scheduling annual air conditioning maintenance.
-During your appointment, an HVAC technician will closely check your system for problems and clean it.
-This service helps ensure worry-free performance and might even boost energy efficiency.
+In most cases, you can stop your air conditioner from leaking by requesting yearly air conditioning maintenance.
+During your appointment, an HVAC technician will closely check your system for issues and clean it.
+This service helps provide worry-free cooling and might even boost energy efficiency.

 Water is a natural byproduct of the cooling process.
-Your air conditioner has two units, one outside and one inside.
-The indoor unit includes an evaporator coil that cools warm air as it blows over it.
-Condensation occurs as the air cools, drips into a drain pan and drains out of your home through a condensate drain line.
+Your air conditioner has two systems, one outside and one inside.
+The indoor unit has an evaporator coil that cools warm air as it blows over it.
+Condensation forms as the air cools, flows into a drain pan and goes out of your home through a condensate drain line.

 Drain Line Is Clogged

-As time passes, mold can clog the condensate drain line.
+Over time, mold can block the condensate drain line.
 This can lead to water backing up inside your home.
-Our House of Heating Incorporated pros can break up clogs and get water flowing again smoothly.
+Our House of Heating Incorporated professionals can eliminate clogs and get water draining again smoothly.
 Reach us at 715-384-3163 for assistance.

 Replacing your air filter is critical for: